ffhighwind/DapperExtraCRUD/README.md

 # Performance:

-The extension methods in Dapper.DapperExtraExtensions perform a lookup on a ConcurrentDictionary and a cast the results every time they are called.
-You can prevent this by using a AutoAccessObject/DataAccessObject or by storing the ISqlQueries object and accessing the delegates directly.
-Less frequently used delegates such as bulk operations have lazy initialization.
-These have a small synchronization cost every time they are accessed.
-You can prevent this by storing a reference to each delegate outside of the ISqlQueries object.
+The Dapper.DapperExtraExtensions methods perform lookups on a ConcurrentDictionary and a cast the results every time they are called.
+You can prevent this by storing the ISqlQueries object and accessing the delegates directly (e.g. AutoAccessObject/DataAccessObject).
+Also, less frequently used delegates such as bulk operations have lazy initialization.
+There is a small synchronization cost every time these are accessed.
+This can be prevented by storing a reference to each delegate outside of the ISqlQueries object.

 # License: